Ask Dr. Rin!

 Ask Dr. Rin!
-(Dr.リンにきいてみて!, Dr. Rin ni Kiite Mite!) is an eight-volume manga series by Kiyoko Arai about a 13-year-old girl named Meilin Kanzaki who is endowed with Feng shui powers which allow her to read people's fortunes and give advice on how to receive good luck.
+(Dr.リンにきいてみて!, Dr. Rin ni Kiite Mite!) is an eight-volume manga series by Kiyoko Arai.
+It tells 13-year-old girl named Meirin Kanzaki who is endowed with Feng shui powers which allow her to read people's fortunes and give advice on how to receive good luck.
 She does this on a website under the pseudonym of "Dr. Rin".
-Rin is in love with her friend Asuka Yuki, who is a star on the school soccer team, but she constantly bothers him with her Feng shui advice when he doesn't believe in any of that.
+Rin is in love with her friend Asuka Yuki, who is a star of the school soccer team, but she constantly bothers him with her feng shui advice when he doesn't believe in any of that.
 Ask Dr. Rin! was serialized in Ciao.
-A 51 episode anime adaptation was produced by NAS and TV Tokyo, animated by Studio Comet, directed by Shin Misawa and had music composed by Takanori Arisawa.
-It was broadcast by TV Tokyo from March 5, 2001 to February 25, 2002.
+A 51-episode anime series was produced by NAS and TV Tokyo, animated by Studio Comet, directed by Shin Misawa and had music composed by Takanori Arisawa.
+It was broadcast by TV Tokyo from March 5, 2001, to February 25, 2002.

 Plot

-Almost as soon as she mastered talking as a young child, Meirin Kanzaki discovered her feng-shui powers and developed them to such a degree that she has developed an online help desk where she guides and counsels people under the pseudonym of "Dr. Rin" with such skill that she inadvertently leeches away significant commerce from her father Shou.
-As is usually the case with 7th grade girls, Meirin is not immune to developing infatuation with boys her age; in Meirin's case, the boy of choice is her childhood friend Asuka who has a difficult time placing occult phenomenon such as feng-shui in perspective.
+Almost as soon as she mastered talking as a young child, Meirin Kanzaki discovered her feng shui powers and developed them to such a degree that she has developed an online help desk where she guides and counsels people under the pseudonym of "Dr. Rin" with such skill that she inadvertently throws away significant commerce from her father, Shō.
+Meirin has a crush on her childhood friend, Asuka Yuki, who has a difficult time placing occult phenomena such as feng shui in perspective.
 Meirin faces mysterious events and paranormal phenomenon of such complexity and treachery that she will need all the help and luck she can muster to save the day with her feng-shui divination and the hakke crystal bestowed unto her.